Skip to search Skip to content

 Basic Authentication

-The Basic Authentication pattern is used for general authentication purposes.
+The basic authentication pattern is used for general authentication purposes.
 Basic authentication examples Anatomy A. Navigation Bar The navigation bar includes a “Cancel” button for users to exit the authentication.
-B. Body Title The Body Title should be a concise label that describes the authentication step.
-C. Body Text The Body Text should detail how to [...]
+B. Body Title The body title should be a concise label that describes the authentication step.
+C. Body Text The body text should detail how to [...]

 Category: Patterns